xpresserjs/documentation/router/readme.md

     route.get('@verify');
 }).controller('Account').as('account').actionsAsName();
 ```
-With these simple looking codes your end result will be
+With these neat looking codes your end result will be

 | Method | Url | Controller@action | Name
 | ----- | -----| -----------------| -----